Study Programs in Tibetan Studies at UVa

 Students at the University of Virginia have the unique opportunity to integrate Tibetan Studies into their educational curriculum through a diverse range of courses and study programs offered throughout the University by UVa’s outstanding faculty.
 Undegraduates may fulfill core language requirements by taking Tibetan language, or fulfill a non-Western perspectives requirement in a course on Tibetan Buddhism.
 Undergraduate students may specialize in Tibet through the Department of East Asian Language, Literature, and Culture’s East Asia major.
 Course offerings range from “Tibetan Buddhism” and “Tibetan History” to “Buddhist Meditation” and beyond.
 Read more about current courses…

 The study of Tibet at the graduate level may be pursued through the Department of East Asian Languages, Literatures, and Cultures and the Department of Religious Studies or through other departments in connection with one of these two programs.
 The study of Tibetan Buddhism and Bon has been an integral part of the humanities and social sciences at UVa for more than thirty-five years.
 Housed in the Department of Religious Studies, the Tibetan Buddhist Studies program maintains an international reputation for its graduate and undergraduate studies, its overseas programs, its innovative digital scholarship, and its ongoing promotion of research in Tibetan culture and society.
 Read more…

 Recognizing the import of study abroad programs for enhancing globally aware education, the University of Virginia was one of the first American universities to conduct an accredited academic program in Tibet.
-In conjunction with Tibet University in Lhasa and Qinghai Nationalities University in Ziling, UVa has offered students three unique programs, a semester-long program in Lhasa, a summer language program in Lhasa, and a summer course in the Amdo region.
+UVa is proud to announce a new study abroad program in Bhutan, slated for fall semester 2017.
 Read more….